 IF you have the time and are interested in working out the equation it would be great.
 I agree it's

 straightforward, but it will likely take a bit of testing to come up with reasonable default values for the

 commonly used setups, and I have to other important bugs to fix this week :-)

-#2 Updated by John D. almost 13 years ago
+#2 Updated by John D. over 13 years ago

 I'll see what I can come up with and get back to you in a few days.
 I think the equation for the kinetic